 Kitzbühel-Westendorf is a very good destination for golf alone.
 Within approximately 30 minutes drive, there are 11 golf courses.
 6 of which have 18 holes and Golfclub Wilder Kaiser in Elmau even has 27!

-Golf Eichenheim has the highest rating on Leadingcourses with an 8.7.
+Golf Eichenheim has the highest rating on Leadingcourses.
 This makes the golf club number 1 in Tyrol and number 2 in Austria.
 The golf course was designed by Kyle Phillips (Kingsbarns, Dundonald Links, Yas Links, PGA of Sweden National and Bernardus).
 The club has recently opened a new clubhouse at the end of 2019.
 So if you are in the neighborhood, this golf course is also highly recommended.